javalin/website/_posts/tutorials/2020-01-03-javalin-openapi-example.md

 thanks to the great job [Tobias Walle](https://github.com/tobiaswalle) has done on the plugin.

-The OpenAPI plugin also supports a [DSL](https://javalin.io/plugins/openapi#dsl) which is a bit more flexible and reusable, but I prefer having documentation separate from code.
+The OpenAPI plugin also supports a [DSL](https://javalin.io/plugins/openapi#dsl) which is a bit more flexible and reusable, but I prefer keeping documentation more like a comment than actual code.